 The festival has been handing out the DMFF Awards every year since 2014.
-There are three prizes awarded for the best entries.
+There are five prizes awarded for the best entries.
 These films undergo rigorous adjudication by an experienced jury.

 The jury for the film awards is made up of professionals working in the film industry, (arts) education, (alpine) journalism and/or mountaineering, each of whom has an affinity with mountains and cinematography.
 The jury consists of three persons who, one month prior to the festival, are tasked with making a selection from all the submissions.
 The films which are presented to the jury for appraisal are also screened during the festival.

 The Best Mountaineering Film Award will be selected and awarded by klimwandspecialist.nl, which specialises in the supply of artificial climbing structures, inspections and approval.
 The Best Mountaineering Film comes with a cash prize of €1,000.

 Each of the winners receives a trophy: the Steinman, created by artist Leo Horbach.